jcfrancisco0103/MinecraftWrapper/INSTALLER_README.md

 This is the most common installation issue on Windows.
 Here are the solutions:

 **Solution 1: Use Default User Directory (Recommended)**
-- The installer now defaults to `%LOCALAPPDATA%\MinecraftServerWrapper` which doesn't require admin privileges
+- The installer now defaults to `%LOCALAPPDATA%\MinecraftServerWrapper` which does not require admin privileges
 - This is the easiest and safest option for most users

 **Solution 2: Run as Administrator**